abik11/tips-tricks/CSharp/Performance.md

 On the other hand, when a **reference type** is defined as a field **inside of a value type**, **only the object reference** to the reference type instance is stored on **stack** inline within the instance of the value type.
 In such case the **reference type instance** is still and **ALWAYS** stored in **GC Heap**.

 #### Ref vs. out
-The value of the reference of the object is passed to the function when object is passed as an argument (what might be an overkill if the value is big).
-And in case of value types the value itself is passed.
+The value of the reference of the object is passed to the function when object is passed as an argument.
+And in case of value types the value itself is passed (what might be an overkill if the value is big).
 But with **ref** and **out** it is possible to also pass value type variables by reference.
-But those modifiers also have their meaning for reference types.
-* ref - means that the given argument may be modified within the function and is passed by reference (in case of both - reference and value type)
+* ref - means that the given argument will be passed by reference and may be modified within the function (changes made to the argument will be preserved)
-* out - means that the given argument will be initialized (so it doesn't have to be initialized before passing it to the method - which is quite unusual for value types) or a value will be assigned to it
+* out - means that the given argument will be passed by reference and it will be initialized or a value will be assigned to it (so it doesn't have to be initialized before passing it to the method - which is quite unusual for value types)

 See here an example:
 ```csharp